 Be Careful About High MERV Ratings

 While a higher MERV number may ensure better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your furnace and AC system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
-Your goal is to get the right balance between air flow, air filtration level and energy efficiency.
+Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

 Consider it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from coming inside your San Antonio home.
 That's maximum air filtration, but would also be like living in a box.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Aramendia Plumbing, Heating and Air representative to ensure your system has the capability of moving the correct volume of air through higher efficiency filters.
-You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+A higher MERV filter should be used on the advice of your Aramendia Plumbing, Heating and Air service advisor to ensure your system has the capability of moving the correct amount of air through higher efficiency filters.
+You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed greatly over the past several years.
 Early on, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 The story is different today.
 San Antonio area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!